C-Otto/rebalance-lnd/README.md

                         Channel ID of the incoming channel (funds will be sent to this channel).
 You may also use -1 to choose a random candidate.
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
+  --min-amount MIN_AMOUNT
+                        (Default: 10,000) If the given or computed rebalance amount is below this limit, nothing is done.
   -e EXCLUDE, --exclude EXCLUDE
                         Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels)
   --fee-factor FEE_FACTOR